-Browpexy or Internal browlift are not considered reconstructive and are not medically necessary as they do not correct a Functional Impairment.
+Browpexy or Internal Browpexy browlift are is not considered reconstructive and are is not medically necessary as it does they do not correct a Functional Impairment.

-Eyelid surgery for correction of lagophthalmos is considered reconstructive and medically necessary when the upper eyelid is not providing complete closure to the eye, resulting in dryness and other complications.
+Eyelid surgery for correction of lagophthalmos is considered Reconstructive and medically necessary when the upper eyelid is not providing complete closure to the eye, resulting in dryness and other complications.